Aceinna/docs_aceinna-dmu380/335RI/CAN/CAN_J1939_GetCommandMessages.rst

 The following table describe the payloads for responses to Get Requests

-.. table::    *Software Version Response Payload*
+.. table::    *Firmware Version Response Payload*
     :align: left

     +-----------+-----------------------+